 We all dream of our children succeeding here in Hawai'i.
 With my three children on the mainland, I know firsthand how hard it is to have them an ocean away.

-My personal goal - the goal to which I have dedicated my service as governor- is creating a Hawai'i that gives all our children the CHOICE to live here and call Hawai'i home.
+My personal goal -- the goal to which I have dedicated my service as governor - is creating a Hawai'i that gives our children the CHOICE to live here.

-My grandparents came to Hawai'i in search of opportunities.
 It is not acceptable to me that many of our kids are essentially becoming immigrants in other places because we don't have the opportunities here in Hawai'i.

 While there is more to do, I am proud of what we have accomplished together.
-We have more Early College programs so high school students can earn college credits, saving families money and making it easier to graduate with degrees.
+We have more Early College programs so high school students can earn college credits, saving families money and making it easier to earn degrees.
 We expanded campuses and offer more courses at UH West O'ahu and Pālamanui.
-The creation of Hawai'i's Promise scholarships helps to pay for the costs of attending UH community colleges.
+Hawai'i's Promise scholarships help pay for the costs of attending UH community colleges.

-The Entrepreneur's Sandbox in Kaka'ako brings start-ups together in one shared space and helps with loans and grants.
-We also founded the annual "hackathon" competition, which enlists hundreds of professional and amateur code writers to develop solutions for the state's biggest information technology challenges.
+DEVLEAGUE co-founders Russel Cheng and Jason Sewell

 We must prepare our young people for jobs in this sector and that means supporting STEM education, focusing on science, technology, engineering and math.
 The good news is that it is expanding at all levels.

-The University of Hawai'i is one of the leaders in this work, with the Mānoa campus increasing its STEM graduates by more than a third in recent years and the community colleges leading the way -- tripling their numbers.

-Also helping to train students in our schools are partners like DevLeague, a computer programming and coding academy, founded by two local software engineers.
-They are working with the DOE and private foundations.

-Together, they are teaching high school students advanced coding and cyber security skills.
-We'd like to recognize DevLeague's founders, Jason Sewell and Russel Cheng.
+The University of Hawai'i is one of the leaders in this work, with the Mānoa campus increasing its STEM graduates by more than a third in recent years and the community colleges tripling their numbers.
+Helping to train students in our schools and adults in our workforce are partners like DevLeague, a computer programming and coding academy, founded by two local software engineers, Russel Cheng and Jason Sewell.
+Together with the DOE and private foundations, they are teaching students advanced coding and cyber security.

-To be sure that workers in Hawai'i's existing industries aren't left behind, we've made available a wide variety of vocational training opportunities through the Department of Labor and Industrial Relations.

-These programs match training with current job openings in fields ranging from computer science and shipyard welding to banking and food safety.

-And within state government, as we ride the wave of modernization, we remain fully committed to retraining every worker to use the new computer systems and technology tools.
-Technology helps us be more responsive to the public we serve.

-We have always been a state that cares about the elderly.
-We are making good on that.
+Taking care of our kūpuna - and our obligations

-I am proud that together we were able to pass Kūpuna Caregiver legislation that provides assistance for full-time family caregivers who also have full-time jobs.
+am proud that together we were able to pass Kūpuna Caregiver legislation that provides assistance for full-time family caregivers who also have full-time jobs.
 This is a win for Hawai'i's families.